 By using keywords and customer data, you’re able to create ppc campaigns that are highly targeted to ensure the clicks you get on each ad are more likely to convert into sales, giving each bid a high return on investment.
 Additionally, PPC offers an instant payoff.
 As soon as your campaign goes live, it has the potential to be right in front of your target audience and drawing traffic to your online store.

-Both ecommerce marketing strategies are excellent options, but when you optimize your website in addition to running paid search ads at the same time, you’ll see a boost to your benefits, including:
+Both ecommerce marketing strategies are excellent options, but when you optimize your website in addition to running paid search ads at the same time, you’ll see a profitable boost from your efforts, including:

-A study from 2014 shows 31 percent of people using a search engine click on the first organic (non-ad) listing they see, 14 percent click on the second, and nearly 10 percent choose the third site.
+A study from 2019 shows 31.7 percent of people using a search engine click on the first organic (non-ad) listing they see.
+Another study by Moz elaborates on this, showing that 14 percent click on the second, and nearly 10 percent choose the third site.
 The numbers continue to decrease as you move down the page.
-Whether you have a first page search engine result or not, having an ad with the right bid strategy can boost your visibility to get the click and traffic away from your competitors and to your site.
+Whether you have a first page search engine result or not, having an ad with the right bid strategy can boost your visibility to get the click and traffic away from your competitors and onto your site.

 When you have your SEO and PPC strategies working together, providing you with more real estate, you will start to see more traffic coming to your ecommerce store.
 This increased traffic will only lead to more conversions, especially if you’re targeting relevant keywords that align with what you’re selling.

 By using keywords in your landing page and in your PPC ad, you’ll increase your organic page ranking, too.
-You can also use the information and data you get from your PPC campaign to determine what kind of variations of your keywords your customers are searching for, include locations, and modifiers.
-Use this information to improve the rest of the information on your website and use it to create blog ideas that will improve your SEO.
+You can also use the information and data you get from your PPC campaign to determine what kind of variations of keywords your customers are searching for, including locations and modifiers.
+Use this data to improve the rest of the information on your website and use it to create blog ideas that will improve your SEO.